Polymer/old-docs-site/app/1.0/docs/devguide/quick-tour.md

 ### Declare a property

 Properties are an important part of an element's public API.
-Polymer _declared properties_ support a number of common patterns for properties—setting default values, configuring properties from markup, observing property changes, and more.
+Polymer's _declared properties_ support a number of common patterns for properties—setting default values, configuring properties from markup, observing property changes, and more.